MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 * running
 * football

 Whenever the user's utterance contains one of these values (e.g., "I'm interested in running"), the `sports` entity is detected and invoked by the bot.
-Therefore, when you create training phrases for an intent, instead of defining these...
+This means, when you create training phrases for an intent, instead of defining these...

 * "I'm interested in walking"
 * "I'm interested in jogging"